complexphoton/MESTI.m/examples/2d_metalens/README.md

 # Build compressed input-source matrix B

-Given the very large aspect ratio of the system, the input and output matrices B and C would have more nonzero elements than the Maxwell-operator matrix A. So, we compress matrices B and C, as described in supplementary section 5 of the SCSA paper.
+Given the very large aspect ratio of the system, the input and output matrices B and C would have more nonzero elements than the Maxwell-operator matrix A. So, we compress matrices B and C, as described in supplementary section 5 of the APF paper.
 Here we build the compressed input matrix B.

 ```matlab